buildpacks/rfcs/text/0000-rfc-process.md

 | `status/ready-for-review` | The Steward applies this to an RFC when they deem it ready for review by a broader audience.
 | `status/voting`           | The Steward applies this label when the voting window opens
 | `status/accepted`         | The Steward applies this label to accepted RFCs.
-| `status/rejected`         | The Steard applies this label to a rejected RFCs.
+| `status/rejected`         | The Steward applies this label to rejected RFCs.

 # Migration
 [migration]: #migration